Sunday, 17 November 2024

 Google's 'Add to Chromebook' badge helps ChromeOS users find and install web and Android apps more easily.

-Google is rolling out a new “Add to Chromebook” badge, designed to help ChromeOS users easily find and install both progressive web (PWAs) and Android apps.
+Google is rolling out a new “Add to Chromebook” badge, designed to help ChromeOS users easily find and install both progressive web (PWAs) and apps.
 This badge provides a direct link to either the web app or the Google Play Store for Android apps.

 During a Google I/O session focused on ChromeOS, the presenter mentioned that many users searching for apps begin with a Google search and often end up on developers’ websites.
 These sites are ideal places to showcase the Add to Chromebook badge, facilitating a smoother process for ChromeOS users to access the app.
 While Android apps are typically found and installed via the Play Store without much hassle, web apps often remain merely as open tabs in Chrome.
 Users need to click the icon in the upper-right corner of Chrome to install these web apps properly.